Window : Print

 High school graduation or equivalent, supplemented by vocational training in park maintenance, horticulture or a related field; and four (4) years of experience performing park maintenance work, at least two(2) years of experience at the Lead or Senior level; or an equivalent combination of education, training, and experience such as an Associate's degree in park management, landscape architecture, horticulture or a related field and three (3) years of experience; or a Bachelor's degree in park management, landscape architecture, horticulture or a related field and two (2) years of experience.

 Physical Ability: Tasks involve the ability to exert light physical effort in sedentary to light work, but which may involve some lifting, carrying, pushing and/or pulling of objects and materials of light weight (5-10 pounds).
 Tasks may involve extended periods of time at a keyboard or work station.

 Sensory Requirements: Some tasks require the ability to perceive and discriminate colors or shades of colors.
 Some tasks require the ability to perceive and discriminate sounds.
 Some tasks require visual perception and discrimination.
 Some tasks require oral communications ability.

-Environmental Factors: Some tasks may risk exposure to dirt, dust, pollen, odors, wetness, humidity, rain, fumes, and toxic agents.
+Environmental Factors: Some tasks may risk exposure to dirt, dust, pollen, odors, wetness, humidity, rain, fumes, and toxic agent.

 Career Ladder Information

-Experience gained in this classification in addition to training and course work may serve to meet the minimum requirements for promotion to Park Services Division Manager.
+Experience gained in this classification in addition to training and course work may serve to meet the minimum requirements for promotion to Park Services Manager or Streetscape Manager.